brettz9/eslint-formatter-badger/README.md

 1. Info:
     <https://eslint.org/docs/developer-guide/working-with-custom-formatters>.
 1. Use [CLIEngine.getConfigForFile](https://eslint.org/docs/developer-guide/nodejs-api#cliengine-getconfigforfile)
     to find rules in action?
+Use user's `overrides` to get necessary config?
 1. Option to pass on to another reporter (so don't need to add [eslint-multiplexer](https://github.com/pimlie/eslint-multiplexer) or [eslint-formatter-multiple](https://github.com/halkeye/eslint-formatter-multiple)